-SCHEDULE COLUMN 1 PUBLIC TRANSPORT SERVICE COLUMN 2 DATE OF EFFECT The bus services operating on the bus routes depicted on the Ballarat transit system map in Chapter 2 The publication date.
-The bus services operating on the bus routes depicted on the Bendigo transit system map in Chapter 2 The publication date.
-The bus services operating on the bus routes depicted on the Geelong transit system map in Chapter 2 The publication date.
-The bus services operating on the bus routes depicted on the Bellarine transit system map in Chapter 2 The publication date.
-The bus services operating on the bus routes depicted on the Latrobe Valley map in Chapter 2 The publication date.
-The bus services operating on the bus routes depicted on the Seymour map in Chapter 2 The publication date.
+SCHEDULE COLUMN 1 PUBLIC TRANSPORT SERVICE COLUMN 2 DATE OF EFFECT The train services provided by Metro Trains Melbourne Pty Ltd [trading as Metro] (ACN 136 429 948) operating on the railway lines depicted as zone 1 or zone 2 on the Melbourne train network map in Chapter 2.
+7 September 2010 The tram services provided by KDR Victoria Pty Ltd [trading as Yarra Trams] (ACN 138 066 074) operating on the tramways depicted as zone 1 or zone 2 on the Melbourne tram network map in Chapter 2.
+7 September 2010 The bus services operating on the bus routes or parts of bus routes specified as being in zone 1 or zone 2 in the paragraphs and tables under the heading 'Melbourne bus zones' in Chapter 2.
+7 September 2010 The train services provided by V/Line operating on the railway lines depicted as zone 1 or zone 2 on the Melbourne train network map in Chapter 2.
+7 September 2010 The train services provided by V/Line operating on the railway lines between and including the following railway stations: Lara and Marshall; Ballarat and Wendouree; Kangaroo Flat and Eaglehawk.
+7 September 2010 The bus services operating on the bus routes depicted on the Ballarat transit system map in Chapter 2.
+7 September 2010 The bus services operating on the bus routes depicted on the Bendigo transit system map in Chapter 2.
+7 September 2010 The bus services operating on the bus routes depicted on the Geelong transit system map in Chapter 2.
+7 September 2010 The bus services operating on the bus routes depicted on the Bellarine transit system map in Chapter 2.
+7 September 2010 The bus services operating on the bus routes depicted on the Latrobe Valley map in Chapter 2.
+7 September 2010 The bus services operating on the bus routes depicted on the Seymour map in Chapter 2.
+7 September 2010